-I can’t believe we have already celebrated our 6 year wedding anniversary.
-We were together for 6 years before getting married so I have been with my awesome hubby for 12 years already.
-That is craziness!
-Our lives have been pretty hectic lately and a Staycation in one of our favorite neighborhoods was just what we needed!
-With Mark working all different hours and me planning for baby boy’s arrival and catching up with client deadlines prior to maternity leave, we have both been overly exhausted and had not had much time together.
-Last weekend we were grateful for the chance to check out Porto Vista Hotel and the Glass Door in Litttle Italy.
+I can't believe we have already celebrated our 6 year wedding anniversary.
+Our lives have been pretty hectic lately and a Staycation in one of our favorite neighborhoods of Little Italy is just what we needed!
+With Mark working all different hours and me planning for baby boy's arrival and catching up with client deadlines prior to maternity leave, we have both been overly exhausted and had not had much time together.
+Last weekend we were grateful for the chance to check out Porto Vista Hotel and the Glass Door in Little Italy, San Diego.

 We headed to Little Italy around lunchtime on Saturday and stopped in at Kettner Exchange for an appetizer and dessert.
 We snagged a cabana on the patio and quickly ordered a round of drinks.
 I had the delicious virgin mojito and Mark had a beer.
 We ordered the shrimp and grits and it totally hit the spot.
 It's one of the best I've had since traveling to Atlanta.
 And then there was the salted caramel Budino.
 My all time favorite dessert.
 It was the perfect meal to start off our mini Staycation, light and delicious.